 But next time, the coops may still be occupied, so we’re gonna start them in one of these wire cage brooders that

 we now offer at TheGardenCoop.com.
-[UPDATE: Please see our Buyer's Guide for brooder options, including getting this cage direct from the manufacturer.]
-Take a look.
+[UPDATE: We no longer offer these, but please see our Buyer’s Guide for brooder options.]

 How do you brood your backyard chicks?
 What’s worked and not worked for you?
 Leave a comment below and let us know!